 Knowledge mapping is the visual representation of where an organization’s information resides, and how employees can access it.

 A knowledge map is a simple visual aid that points the way to a company’s information resources.
 Companies large and small use them to facilitate their knowledge management processes, guide strategic improvements, standardize best practices, and identify areas where vital information may be missing.

 If knowledge management is the process of creating, sharing, using, and managing an organization’s information for greater success, knowledge mapping is the visual representation of where all that know-how resides.

 At the practical, everyday level, a knowledge map is a simple visual aid that uses interconnected nodes to point the way to a company’s information resources.
 Those resources may be files and other documentation, or they may include personnel with specific knowledge or skills.

 Either way, knowledge mapping can quickly show project managers and team members where to find the information they need – and who to turn to as the most relevant source of expertise.

 Knowledge mapping benefits for individuals

 There’s nothing worse than having an objective stall right out of the gate because you’re unclear on where to find the product, client, or procedural data to support it.

 Tracking down the information you need to stay productive can be achingly time-consuming – especially if it involves endless back-and-forth messaging, or a search through dozens of marginally helpful data files.
 Worse, there’s no guarantee you’ll fully understand the information you’re after once you have it in hand.

-Knowledge mapping not only assists with knowledge translation, it does away with the need for team members to sift through and rely on incomplete or incohesive data that may be new to them.
+Knowledge mapping not only assists with knowledge translation, it does away with the need for team members to sift through and rely on incomplete data that may be new to them.